parryc/thevoid/templates/parryc/pens.md

 # ✒️🗒🎨

-A collection of various writing tools that I have used over the years.
+A collection of various writing tools that I have used over the years. ⭐️ means I have particularly enjoyed it.

 ## Pens ✒️